eugenlee/nba-players/README.md

     "message": "Not found"
 }
 ```
-The API will return two error types when requests fail:
+The API will return three error types when requests fail:
 - 404: Resource Not Found
 - 422: Not Processable
 - 401: Authorization error